Siemens VAV Controller Alternative: A Practical Comparison with Saswell VAV Controller

 3. Control Capabilities

 Both solutions provide the essential VAV control functions.
-Insight: Saswell acts as a universal control hub, supporting multiple environmental variables through external sensors and analog inputs.
-This makes it especially suitable for:
+However, Saswell acts as a universal control hub, supporting multiple environmental variables through external sensors and analog inputs.
+This makes it especially suitable for cleanrooms, laboratories, and high air quality environments.
+Explore our laboratory VAV safety control system for details.

 4. Communication & Integration

-Practical interpretation: Siemens is ideal if you're using a full Siemens BMS ecosystem.
+Siemens is ideal if you're using a full Siemens BMS ecosystem.
 Saswell is designed for open systems and third-party integration.
 Saswell controllers natively support BACnet MS/TP and Modbus RTU, enabling seamless integration into most building automation systems.
+See how Saswell VAV Controllers fit into your existing BAS.

 5. Commissioning & On-Site Adjustment